dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/whats-new/net80.md

 ## Visual Studio DPI improvements

-Visual Studio 2022 17.8 Introduces DPI-unwaware designer tabs.
+Visual Studio 2022 17.8 Introduces DPI-unaware designer tabs.
 Previously, the Windows Designer tab in Visual Studio ran at the DPI of Visual Studio.
 This causes problems when you're designing a DPI-unaware Windows Forms app.
 Now you can ensure that the designer runs at the same scale as you want the app to run, either DPI-aware or not.
 Before this feature was introduced, you had to run Visual Studio in DPI-unaware mode, which made Visual Studio itself blurry when scaling was applied in Windows.
 Now you can leave Visual Studio alone and let the designer run DPI-unaware.

 You can enable the DPI-unaware designer for the Windows Forms project by adding `<ForceDesignerDPIUnaware>` to the project file, and setting the value to `true`.